dfsp-spirit/personal-analytics/README.md

 ## Documentation

 * How to configure the form to my needs, i.e., change the questions in the questionaire?
-    - In the frontend: the form is generated from the definition in variable `FORM_CONFIG` in file [frontend/form-config.js](./frontend/form-config.js).
+    - In the frontend:
+        * the form is generated from the definition in variable `FORM_CONFIG` in file [frontend/form-config.js](./frontend/form-config.js).
 Look at the examples and add or replace the fields as you see fit.
-    - In the backend: each key in the FORM_CONFIG of the frontend goes to a column in the database.
+    - In the backend:
+  -     * each key in the FORM_CONFIG of the frontend goes to a column in the database.
 You need to adapt the data model in the file [backend/src/personal_analytics_backend/models.py](./backend/src/personal_analytics_backend/models.py) to suit the changes you made in the frontend.
-Have a look at the existing data, it's easy.
+Have a look at the existing entries, it's easy.
+  -     * in the file [backend/src/personal_analytics_backend/api.py](./backend/src/personal_analytics_backend/api.py), you need to adapt the functions `export_all_data_csv()` so that your new fields are handled on data export to CSV files.
+The function `export_all_data_json()` in the same file should not need changes typically, but double-check it.
 * I need a new custom input component that is not available yet, i.e., my new entry to the `FORM_CONFIG` must have a type other than the existing ones (`slider`, `radio`, `select`, ...).
     - In that case you will need to make changes to several functions in the frontend:
         * Add a new field to your FORM_CONFIG in form-config.js that uses your new type, so that you can see whether it works.